scaleway/terraform-provider-scaleway/docs/guides/mnq_with_nats_terraform_provider.md

 In this guide you'll learn how to deploy Scaleway Messaging and Queuing config and use the NATS Jetstream provider with, which is a plugin for Terraform that allows you to provision and manage NATS Jetstream resources.

+At the end of this guide you will have a running NATS server and a configured NATS CLI to interact with.

 ## Prerequisites

 * First, you will need to set up a new Terraform configuration file